The pandemic at sea: How cruise ships exposed thousands on board and helped spread the virus around the world

 "We have no evidence of any direct link of contagion between our ships and the territories of our destinations in the Caribbean and there is no scientific or health-related evidence or background to this,” Costa Cruises, which operates the three Costa ships, said in a statement.

-MSC Cruises said it “has no reason to believe” that the Meraviglia contributed to any local outbreak, saying it screened the health history of its passengers and has had no known cases on any ships while sailing.
-After a Canadian passenger who had traveled on that ship tested positive after returning home, the ship isolated seven crew members who had contact with him, the company said.
+MSC Cruises said it “has no reason to believe” that the MSC Meraviglia contributed to any local outbreak, saying it screened the health and travel history of its passengers and has had no known cases on any ships while sailing.
+After a Canadian passenger who had traveled on that ship tested positive nearly six days after disembarking, the ship isolated seven crew members who had contact with him and never showed symptoms, the company said.

 Fred.
 Olsen Cruise Lines, which operates the MS Braemar, said that once it learned that two passengers from a previous Caribbean cruise had been diagnosed with covid-19, it arranged to test those currently on board who had flu-like symptoms.
 When six people tested positive, it barred passengers from disembarking until the ship ended its journey in Cuba.